 The principal petitioner will be advised in writing of Council’s decision, following the relevant General Meeting.

 How do I petition other levels of government?

-Click on the following links to find out more about petitioning other levels of Australian government.
+Find out more about petitioning other levels of Australian government: